zrythm/zrythm/doc/user/getting-started/zrythm-overview.rst

 Overview
 ========

-Zrythm is a highly automated Digital Audio Workstation (DAW) designed to be featureful and intuitive to use.
+Zrythm is a digital audio workstation designed to be featureful and easy to use.
+It has the following features.
-Zrythm sets itself apart from other DAWs by allowing extensive automation via built-in LFOs and envelopes ( Modulators) and intuitive MIDI or audio editing and arranging via loopable clips.

-In the usual Composing -> Mixing -> Mastering workflow, Zrythm puts the most focus on the Composing part.
-It allows musicians to quickly lay down and process their musical ideas without taking too much time for unnecessary work.
+Limitless automation
+  Allows you to automate almost anything with automation events using straight lines, ramps and curves, or with CV signals from LFO and envelope plugins.
+LV2 plugins
+  Supports the free LV2 plugin format.
+JACK support
+  JACK aware, with support for JACK transport.
+Chord assistance
+  Has a chord pad for trying out chords in a scale and a chord track to help with chord progressions.